Why Choose SKINLIFE for Hypertrophic Scars and Keloids

 Certain scars can be excised and then double sutured.
 Deeper layers of soft tissue are closed with a special elastic suture to reduce tension on the skin surface.
 Then skin is gently approximated with regular suture.
 Other treatment options can be combined during healing phase to reduce the chance of recurrence.

-Certain lasers such as long pulse ND:YAG and low-fluence ER:YAG lasers can be used to treat the raised scar by gently heating it up without destroying the tissue.
+Certain lasers such as long pulse ND:YAG or Q-Switched ND:YAG laser can be used to treat the raised scar by inducing scar remodelling.
+The lasers gently heat up the scars without destroying the tissue.
+Therefore there is no downtime.